General Guidelines for All Procedures

 You may have discomfort for a few days after receiving your final dentures or partials.
 Dentures and partials will often need several adjustments in order to fit comfortably.
 To help adjust to your dentures, you can practice reading aloud for a little while each day.

 At night, you should remove your dentures and clean them.
 Do not sleep with them in your mouth.
-They should be stored in a clean container filled with denture cleaning solution.
+They should be stored in a clean container filled with a denture cleaning solution.
 Dentures should be removed for at least 6 hours a day to give your mouth and gums time to rest.
 Food particles can become trapped under dentures, causing inflammation or sore spots.
 Brush the roof of your mouth and tongue and lightly brush your gums after removing your dentures.

 Ongoing care for your restoration includes brushing your teeth and surrounding tissues after every meal and snack.
 If you have partial dentures, floss at least once a day before bedtime.
 If you have full dentures, there is no need to floss, but brushing them is very important.
 Rinsing your mouth with water or mouthwash will also help to remove any additional particles that may have been missed during brushing and flossing.

 You should visit our office at least once a year to have your dentures or partial dentures adjusted and checked by the doctor.
 Through the years, our jaw bones may shift, causing the denture to loosen.
-Relining the denture maybe necessary to improve the fit of the the denture.
+Relining the denture may be necessary to improve the fit of the denture.
 Please call our office at the first signs of any symptoms or if you are experiencing ongoing pain or discomfort.

 Instructions Following Scaling and Root Planing